apeksh-chauhan/apeksha-website/src/pages/posts/learnings-from-AWS.md

 In my early days in support, I had to balance learning new concepts with assisting customers in a timely manner.
 Time boxing helped me manage this.
 I’d allocate a fixed window to investigate deeply, and if I didn’t have a path forward by the end of that time, I’d seek guidance.
 It kept me moving without spinning my wheels.

 For task tracking, I kept things simple — a Quip document where I noted the activity, progress, and a few supporting notes.
 It helped me stay organized, plan better, and most importantly, reflect on where my time was actually going.
-Over time, it became a powerful tool during one-on-ones, mid-year reviews, and promotion cycles to articulate the impact I was driving.
+Over time, it became a powerful tool during 1:1, mid-year reviews, and promotion cycles to articulate the impact I was driving.

 Small habits, big outcomes.